P-Spot and Posterior Fornix: Anatomy and Deep Orgasm

 The Four Stages of P-Spot Sensitivity

-In somatic bodywork, P-Spot sensitivity usually develops through four distinct stages.
-These stages are rarely skipped.
-They often require several sessions to navigate fully:
+In somatic bodywork, P-Spot feeling usually develops through four stages.
+These stages are rarely skipped and often need several sessions to move through fully.

-• Stage 1: Initial contact may feel uncomfortable or even painful.
-The body’s protective “armoring” often reacts to the depth of the touch.
+• Stage 1: First contact may feel odd or even painful.
+The body’s protective armor often reacts to the depth of the touch.

-• Stage 2: As the tissues soften, the touch often triggers an emotional release.
-Suppressed memories or situations may surface through tears, shaking, or a sense of catharsis.
+• Stage 2: As the tissues soften, the touch often brings an emotional release.
+Old memories or feelings may come up through tears, shaking, or a wave of catharsis.

-• Stage 3: Once the emotional layer is cleared, the physical sensations change.
-They move from neutral to genuinely pleasant.
+• Stage 3: Once the emotional layer clears, the physical sensations shift.
+They move from neutral to truly pleasant.

-• Stage 4: With total trust, stimulation leads to a profound, deep-tissue orgasmic response.
+• Stage 4: With total trust, stimulation leads to a deep, full-body orgasmic response.

 Characteristics of the Deep P-Spot Orgasm